-The following is an outline of the customer’s responsibilities in partnering with staff to preserve the Local History & Archives (LHA) collection.
+The following is an outline of the member's responsibilities in partnering with staff to preserve the Local History & Archives (LHA) collection.

 The LHA Reading Room is designated as a quiet study area.
 Seating priority will be given to individuals using material from the collections of LHA.
 We ask that you please conduct phone or group conversations outside of the room.
 Staff will be happy to direct you to an appropriate area.